This Ham and Bean Soup is the epitome of comfort food on your table in 30 minutes!

 You can freeze by preparing the Ham and Bean Soup up to the point of adding the half and half and tortellini.
 In other words, complete the recipe, but do not add the half and half and tortellini.

-HOW DO I FREEZE Ham and Bean Soup?
+HOW DO I FREEZE WHITE BEAN and HAM Soup?

 - Follow recipe up to the point of adding the tortellini and half and half – do not add half and half and tortellini.